|The clinic has an ambulance, ready to go in an emergency.|

 “Sightings from the Veranda in Costa Rica”

-We’re posting the above information in the event any of our readers visit Atenas and it’s surrounding areas in the Alajuela Valley, Costa Rica and have a need to see a physician.
+We’re posting the above information if any of our readers visit Atenas and its surrounding areas in the Alajuela Valley, Costa Rica, and need to see a physician.
 The delightful, bi-lingual Dr. Candy was the perfect choice for our needs.

 |The reception desk at Dr. Candy’s office, Linea Vital de CR.|

-The cruise line, Ponant requires the exam and accompanying documents must be completed anywhere between 40 and 90 days prior to the date of the cruise.
+The cruise line, Ponant, requires the exam and accompanying documents to be completed anywhere between 40 and 90 days before the cruise date.
 This worked out perfectly for us when we’re leaving Costa Rica in 19 days.

 |The waiting room at the doctor’s office.
 A patient came out of an appointment with the doctor with an IV bag attached to her arm.
 She sat on this sofa while the IV bag was hung on a small hook attached to the bulletin board.|

 As of today, we’ll sail on the Antarctica cruise in 82 days.
 (The upcoming 30-night cruise to South America sails in 21 days, for which we needed no such documentation).